iki/zipaccess/README.rst

 Note on `Google App Engine <http://code.google.com/appengine>`_ (GAE)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On GAE, __builtin__ changes are not reflected, even in the current module.
+On GAE, the __builtin__ module changes are not reflected, even in the local name space.

 To use zip access in any GAE module, you need to enable it for that module locals::